Nationwide Insurance: Auto, Home, and Renters

 Safe Driver Discount

 Nationwide’s safe driver discount kicks in when you’ve gone five years without an accident or moving violation.
 So, if you can go five years with a clean driving history, you’ll be rewarded.
 Exactly how much you’ll save, the company doesn’t say.
 Like most auto discounts, your savings depend on a variety of factors.

-SmartRide is Nationwide’s telematics auto insurance program that rewards safe drivers with lower rates.
-You’ll also get safe driving tips to help you improve your score.
-Drivers save 15% just for signing up.
+SmartRide is Nationwide’s insurance telematics program that rewards safe drivers with lower rates.
+You’ll also get driving tips to help you improve your score.
+Policyholders save 15% just for signing up.
 After that, it’s simple.
 The safer you drive, the more you save.
-Nationwide claims that the safest drivers can lower their auto rates up to 40%.
+The provider claims that the safest drivers can lower their auto rates up to 40%.
 Because of these high savings, we ranked Nationwide as having the second-best car insurance telematics program.